sdieckert/Pewlett-Hackard-Analysis/README.md

 <insert 4mentorship.png>

-Summary: Identifies employee born in 1965, at least 10 years younger than those retiring, that are eligible to be a part of a mentor program and replace retiring employees.
+Summary: Identifies employees born in 1965, at least 10-13 years younger than those retiring, that are eligible to be a part of a mentor program and replace retiring employees.

 ## Summary
 - Overall, there are 72,458 possible employees that the company needs to prepare for retiring.
 The majority of titles that are retiring are Senior Engineer at 36% and Senior Staff at 34%.
-- Looking at the number of employees that are eligible for a mentorship, having been born in 1965 and 10-15 years younger, there's enough employees retiring that would be able to mentor this upcoming group.
+- Looking at the number of employees that are eligible for a mentorship, having been born in 1965 and 10-13 years younger, there's enough employees retiring that would be able to mentor this upcoming group.

 ### Additional Query 1